 I am going to introduce some of the key concepts in Signal Detection Theory (SDT) and ideal observer analysis in the context of light intensity discrimination.
-The essence of the ideal observer approach is to ask: What are the theoretical limits to performance on a task?
-What is the optimal or ideal strategy for this task?
+The essence of the ideal observer approach is to ask: What is the optimal or ideal strategy for a task?
+What are the theoretical limits to performance on a task?
 In particular for our example, what are the limitations on the discrimination of light levels that any observer must face?